Finite-temperature topological invariant for interacting systems

 \paragraph{Ensemble Geometric Phase: fractional case.--}

 In the absence of interactions, gapped ground states (of fermions) occur only at integer fillings per unit cell.
 This changes with interactions.
-Here gapped ground states can exist which have fractional fillings and the Lieb-Schulz-Mattis theorem and its generalizations \cite{Lieb-AnnPhys-1961,Oshikawa-PRL-2000} tell us that they attain a "topological order" accompanied by fractionalization and \emph{degeneracy}.
-In such a case the above arguments do not hold as the smooth rotation of $\lambda$ by $2\pi$ does not return the initial state to itself (up to a phase), but in general to an orthogonal state in the ground-state manifold.
-For a $d$-fold degenerate subspace the NTW invariant (\ref{eq:NTW}) must instead be replaced by the gauge-invariant determinant of the Wilson loop \cite{Wilczek-PRL-1984}
+Here gapped ground states can exist which have fractional fillings and the Lieb-Schulz-Mattis theorem and its generalizations \cite{Lieb-AnnPhys-1961,Oshikawa-PRL-2000} tell us that they attain a "topological order" accompanied by fractionalization and \emph{degeneracy} \cite{Tao-PRB-1984}.
+In such a case the above arguments do not hold as a parameter loop of $\lambda$ does not return the initial state to itself (up to a phase), but in general to an orthogonal state in the ground-state manifold.
+For a $d$-fold degenerate subspace the NTW invariant (\ref{eq:NTW}) must instead be replaced by the gauge-invariant determinant of a Wilson loop \cite{Wilczek-PRL-1984}

 Here ${\sf A}_{\mu\nu}(\theta) = i\bigl\langle \Psi_0^\mu\bigr\vert\partial_\theta\Psi_0^\nu\bigr\rangle$ is a $d\times d$ matrix, and ${\cal P}$ denotes path ordering.